Marrow is located at 7025 N Lombard Street (#100)

 We expect those who interact with us in our space to work with us to maintain a culture of actively checking ourselves and being conscious of privilege, so that everyone may feel as safe as possible to exist and express themselves.

 - Marrow is located on the 1st floor with no stairs leading into our space.
 Our doorway is 31.5" wide when taking the door itself into consideration.
 The doorway has a small (~2.5") lip - which we're working to resolve - and may be tricky for folks who use a chair.
 If you'd rather use our second entrance (which has a small concrete incline to gap a similar lip), please let a staff member know!

 - We have two single-stall, gender neutral restrooms.
 One is small, and one is larger with a grab bar (the larger one is marked as accessible).

 - Allergy-friendly: we are a nut-free and scent-free space.

 - We are a drug and alcohol free space (including cigarettes), both indoors and outdoors within 10' of all entrances, the parking lot, and our shared outdoor space.

 If you have any accessibility, sensitivity, or allergy concerns or requests please feel free to reach out to us before coming by!

 What's in Our Space:

-Marrow's shop features the work of local artists, musicians, and makers of all mediums and genres.
-With the goal of centering young creators who may have difficulty finding a platform to sell their work elsewhere, makers 24 years old and under get 100% of proceeds from their sales.
-Established artists in their mid-twenties and up split their sales with Marrow 50/50% to support our shop's ability to give young folks all of their proceeds.
+Marrow's storefront features the work of local artists, musicians, and makers of all mediums and genres.
+With the goal of centering young creators who may have difficulty finding a platform to sell their work elsewhere - makers 24 years old and under get 100% of proceeds from their sales.
+Established and older artist split their sales with Marrow, with at least 50% of their proceeds supporting our younger makers.